mendix/docs/content/en/docs/appstore/modules/mqtt.md

 ## 1 Introduction

-[MQTT](https://mqtt.org/) is a lightweight internet of things (IoT) messaging protocol.
+[MQTT](https://mqtt.org/) is a lightweight Internet of Things (IoT) messaging protocol.
 You can use the [MQTT](https://marketplace.mendix.com/link/component/119508) connector with your Mendix app to communicate with an MQTT broker.

-### 1.1 Typical Use Cases
+### 1.1 Features

 The MQTT connector consists of microflow actions that enable you to do the following: